larskotthoff/assurvey/README.md

 ## Contributors

-I'd like to thank Marius Lindauer, Kobi Gal, Tiago Cunha, and Akrem Benatia, who provided references for this summary.
+I'd like to thank Marius Lindauer, Kobi Gal, Tiago Cunha, Akrem Benatia, and Mengqi Hu, who provided references for this summary.

+## Additional References

+The following list of references is relevant, but not included because the papers are behind a paywall I do not have access to them:
+- Tor Gunnar Houeland, Agnar Aamodt; "A learning system based on lazy metareasoning"; Progress in Artificial Intelligence, June 2018, Volume 7, Issue 2, pp 129-146
+- Wojciech Bożejko, Andrzej Gnatowski, Teodor Niżyński, Michael Affenzeller, Andreas Beham; "Local Optima Networks in Solving Algorithm Selection Problem for TSP"; International Conference on Dependability and Complex Systems 2018